 Add the egg and combine well.

-Then, add the milk and combine well with a spoon or spatula.
+Then, gradually add the milk.
+Combine well with a spoon or spatula.
 The mixture will still appear dry and crumbly and that's ok.
+Tip - a dry and crumbly dough will give us flaky biscuits so do not add more than necessary milk.

 Bring the dough into a ball and transfer to a lightly floured surface.